hurenkam/node-red-hue-services/README.md

 currently the following classes exist (see the code).
 Each level of each class can be enabled or disabled seperately, and even per instance.

+If running locally, you can set the DEBUG environment variable to enable debuggin:
+`DEBUG="error:*,warn:*,info:*,trace:*" node-red`

 # Credits
 Credit where credit is due, this was inspired by the node-red-contrib-huemagic project, which stopped working for me at some point.
 That is when i decided to go and dive into this, and create my own wrapper around the hue clip v2 api.

-I initially licensed this code under GPLv2, but have recently changed that to Apache v2 because both node-red as well asl the huemagic extension use that license, and i want this to be compatible so that in case it might be considered useful by either project, they can easily include it.
+I initially licensed this code under GPLv2, but have changed that to Apache v2 because both node-red as well asl the huemagic extension use that license, and i want this to be compatible so that in case it might be considered useful by either project, they can easily include it.
 Since Apache v2 is less restrictive than GPLv2, it imposes no limits w.r.t. the original license, the code can still be re-distributed under GPLv2.